 There is no prescriptive right to light.
 Any case in respect of loss of light must be proven in the Civil Court.
 If successful, an injunction may be served by the Court requiring the offending trees to be reduced in height or restricting their further growth.
 Court action is likely to be expensive.

-The Council does not keep records of land ownership except for land owned by the Borough Council but you can establish land ownership information from the website of Land Registry or you can call 01159 351166.
+We do not keep records of land ownership except for land owned by the Borough Council, but you can establish land ownership information from the website of Land Registry or you can call 01159 351166.
 A charge is made for this information.

 Enquiries in respect of whether land is owned by the Borough Council should be made to: